About the club

 SW20 9ES

-Fees and Membership 23/24
+Fees and Membership 26/27

-Seniors (25yrs and over) 3 ways to pay:
+Seniors (25yrs and over) 2 ways to pay:

-Juniors (upto 12 yrs):
+Juniors (8 - 12 yrs):

 Fees apply to the season September-March. depending on how finances go over the winter, we may need to charge a ‘top-up’ for the summer programme.
 As a volunteer-run club, we try and keep fees as low as possible to encourage participation, but we are aware of the impact of the cost of living crisis, so please get in touch if you are struggling to pay and we will try and help.
-We also offer discounts on next years subs for members who umpire, coach serve on the Committee and recruit new members!

 We use ‘Spond’ to manage memberships, register here for adult hockey and here for junior hockey and then follow the payment instructions.